-The Programme Manager (PM) has overall responsibility for the running of the Foundation Year Law Studies and the well-being of the students.
+The Programme Manager (PM) has overall responsibility for the running of the Foundation Degree and the well-being of the students.

-The department has a number of roles that are assigned to staff.
-Listed below are the team members and their key roles and research interests.
+The department has a number of roles that are assigned to staff and industry professionals.
+Listed below are the main team members and their key roles and research interests.